 Not as big as they could be, but relatively big without any direct focus.

 Accordingly, if you don’t want to maximize your booty as much as possible, you will be fine with 0 sets of direct work/week.

 MAV relates to the Maximum Adaptive Volume.

-This reveals to the amount of work where probably most of the muscle growth will happen, on average.
+This reveals the amount of work where probably most of the muscle growth happens.

 Why is it important to know your MAV?

-We need to put more effort into our workout and increase the volume consistently over time for maximum growth.
+We need to put more effort into our workout and increase the volume consistently over time if we aim for maximum outcomes.